greenweb/Easy-Heads-Up-Bar/easy-heads-up-bar-v2/readme.txt

 Requires at least: 3.6
 Tested up to: 3.9.9
 Stable tag: trunk
+License: GPLv2 or later

-An Easy to use notification (heads up) bar for your WordPress website with a linked call to action
+The Easy Heads Up Bar Plugin allows you to quickly add a customizable notification bar to your WordPress website.

 == Description ==

-This plugin adds an easy to use notification bar to the top of your WordPress website with a linked call to action
+This plugin adds an easy to use notification bar to the top of your WordPress website

-= General Display Options =
+= Key Features =

-*   Your Heads Up Bar appears on the top of the websites page
+* Customizable color schemes
-*   **No Limit!** You can create as many Heads Up Bars as you need
+* Create multiple bars, as many as you want.
-*   If you have multiple Bars they will show randomly
+* If there is more than one bar then the bars will display randomly
-*   The Bar can be limited to just the Home Page, Interior Pages **OR** the can be displayed on all pages
+* Schedule when your bars show up by setting an start and end date.
+* Choose where to display bars, eg:
+ * All pages
+ * Only the interior pages
+ * Just the home page

 = Display Date Options =

 * The Bar can be set to expire on a specified date
 * The Bar can be set to start on a specified date
 * The Bar can be set to run between on a specified dates

-= Customization Options =
+= New Features =

+* New bar management screen
+* New bar editor
+* No limit on bar height, it will just fit your content
-*   Customize the Bar's text and links
+* No limit to the amount of text or links in a bar
-*   Heads Up Bar's messages are limited to 85 characters, and you'll be *visually notified* if your message exceeds this in the editor
-*   Customize the Bar color scheme **OR** use one of the predefined Color Styles in the Bar's editor
+* Add images to bar
+* Use another plugin's shortcodes in bar
+* Choose between the top or the bottom of a page to display your bar
+* Allow your users to hide and unhide the Heads Up Bar

 == Installation ==